 From Find A Grave:

 Commissioned a Second Lieutenant in the United States Marine Corps after graduating from the United States Naval Academy (1957), Jimmy headed off to ‘The Basic School’ at Quantico, Virginia.
 While there, Jimmy met and, in August 1957, married Maudine Adcock, a fellow Texan.
 Jimmy had every intention of becoming an Infantry Officer; however, as he continued on in the program, he became increasingly enamored with the Aviation option.
-Accordingly, after completing the ten-month course of instruction at The Basic School in June 1958, Jimmy, Maudine, and Robert — [Maudine's child by her first husband] — headed off to Pensacola for Jimmy to fulfill his new dream of becoming a Marine Aviator.
+Accordingly, after completing the ten-month course of instruction at The Basic School in June 1958, Jimmy received Orders taking him to Naval Air Station Pensacola to fulfill his new dream of becoming a Marine Aviator.

-After successful completion of flight training at Pensacola, Florida, Jimmy then continued further training at Beeville, Texas.
-While there Jimmy’s son, Michael, was born in October of 1959.
+After successful completion of flight training at Pensacola, Florida, Jimmy then continued further training at Naval Air Station Chase Field in Beeville, Texas.
+While there, Jimmy’s son, Michael, was born in October of 1959.
 After completion of flight training at Beeville and upon earning his ‘Wings of Gold,’ Jimmy received orders to MCAS Cherry Point.

 The reasons why 1st Lt.
 Norton’s F4D-1 SkyRay Fighter crashed into the woods on the Carteret-Craven County boundary are still, to this day, unknown.
 Station authorities at MCAS Cherry Point stated that 1st Lt.
 Norton had reported no difficulty as he radioed the control tower at 1410 hrs. requesting permission to enter the landing pattern.
 His aircraft was one of four F4D-1 SkyRay Fighters returning from a routine ordinance training mission at Onslow Beach (Marine Corps Base Camp Lejeune), North Carolina.